You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 Strength athletes all over the world love the farmer’s walk.
 It’s simple: The athlete holds a heavy object in each hand and walks until exhaustion.

 You can build two massive farmer’s walkbars with just a few pipes, screws, and some recycled or store-bought lumber for as little as $100.
-You can also try this handles-only version, which is even cheaper and easier.
+Try this handles-only version, which is even cheaper and more accessible.

 Bulgarian Training Bag